Quadratic Chabauty for modular curves: Algorithms and examples: Quadratic Chabauty: Algorithms

 Since we can express $\pi_1(\mathrm{A}(x))$ and $\pi_2(\mathrm{A}(x))$ in terms of the dual basis $\{\omega_i^*\}$, we can compute $g_{ij}(\pi(\mathrm{A}(x)))$ for $x\in X(\Q_p)$ (with the obvious abuse of notation) and extend $h$ to a locally analytic function $h\colon X(\Q_p)\to \Q_p$.

-It remains to discuss the computation of local heights.
-For $D_1,D_2\in \Div^0(X_{\Q_p})$ with disjoint support, the local height is the Coleman integral where $\omega_{D_1}$ is a differential with residue divisor $D_1$, normalised with respect to the splitting $s$, and the integral is taken with respect to the branch $\Q_p^\times \to \Q_p$ of the $p$-adic logarithm that extends $c_p^{-1}\chi_p$.
+It remains to discuss the computation of the local heights.
+For $D_1,D_2\in \Div^0(X_{\Q_p})$ with disjoint support, the local height is the Coleman integral certain differential with residue divisor $\Res(\omega_{D_1})=D_1$ and $c_p$ is a constant so that $c_p^{-1}\chi_p$ extends to a branch $\Q_p^\times \to \Q_p$ of the $p$-adic logarithm; the Coleman integral is taken with respect to this branch.
+The differential $\omega_{D_1}$ is normalised with respect to the splitting $s$ using

+a homomorphism from $T(\Q_p)$ the group of differentials of the third kind with integer residues on $X$ quotiented by $T_l(\Q_p)$ the group of logarithmic differentials $\frac{df}{f}$ with $f\in \Q_p(X)^*$, as in the algorithm below.
+We restrict to degree zero divisors of the form $P-Q$ where $P,Q$ are non-Weierstrass points in $X(\Q_p)$ that do not reduce to a Weierstrass point in $X(\F_p)$ since we will need to compute Coleman integrals between $P,Q$, and our implementation assumes that these points are in non-Weierstrass disks and defined over $\Q_p$.

+\begin{Remark}Note that in the last step above, $\int_{\phi(S)}^S\omega$ and $\int_{R}^{\phi(R)}\omega$ are tiny integrals, that is, Coleman integrals between points in the same residue disk.
+Such integrals may be computed merely using a uniformising parameter at any point in the residue disk.
+The computation $\sum_{A \in X(\C_p)}\Res_{A}\left(\alpha\int\beta\right)$ will, in most cases, require working over various extension of $\Q_p$ to pick up all contributions at all poles (see~\cite[Remark~4.10]{bb:heights}). \end{Remark} \begin{Remark} If our hyperelliptic curve $X$ does not admit an odd degree model over $\Q$, we may choose our prime $p$ such that $X$ has an odd degree model over $\Q_p$ and compute local heights at $p$ on this model.
+This follows from the fact that $\Psi(\varphi^*\omega) = \varphi^*(\Psi(\omega))$ for $\varphi$ an isomorphism of curves and $\omega$ a differential of the third kind.\end{Remark} \begin{Remark} In his thesis~\cite{Gaj22}, Gajovi\'{c} has improved Algorithm~\ref{alg:hp} and extended it to even degree models of hyperelliptic curves. \end{Remark}